dignizio-usgs/MDWizard_Source/README.md

 ##### Metadata Wizard version 1.8.2 (Updated 04252017)
 - Again, downsaved the toolbox bundle within ESRI as a version 10.0 toolbox to ensure backwards compatibility with earlier versions of ArcDesktop to resolve issue.

+##### Metadata Wizard version 1.8.3 (Updated 03062018)
+- Compiled a version of the EA builder for ESRI ArcDesktop Version 10.6.
+- Downsaved the toolbox bundle within ESRI as a version 10.0 toolbox to ensure backwards compatibility with earlier versions of ArcDesktop.